Healthy Skin Aging with an Anti-Inflammatory Diet.

 - Avoid sugar, high glycaemic load, processed foods and trans fats.

 - Avoid excess meat, saturated fats and animal products (apart from fermented)

 Collagenase and elastase are enzymes that break down the collagen and elastin in your skin.
 This leads to accelerated aging.
 As well as avoiding UV exposure, by wearing sunscreen daily, there are supplements and anti-aging foods that have been shown to reduce these harmful aging enzymes.

-- We also have the ability to test omega 3 and gut microbiome, which is an additional charge.
+- We also can test omega three and gut microbiome, which is an additional charge.

 - For nutrition advice and planning, we recommend appointments with our clinical nutritionists and naturopaths.

-As well as anti-aging, weight management nutrition advice, our naturopath Courtney specialises in the treatment of inflammatory skin conditions such as acne, rosacea, psoriasis and eczema.
+As well as anti-aging, weight management nutrition advice, our naturopath Courtney specialises in treating inflammatory skin conditions such as acne, rosacea, psoriasis and eczema.
 We take a natural approach to treat inflammatory conditions, as diet and gut health underlie healthy skin.

 impaired skin barrier